finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Play Area SharePreference
 - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
 - Rotate play area (2 finger or right-click)
-- Play area zoom and rotation sliders in bottom corners (hidden by hand)
+- Play area zoom and rotation sliders in bottom corners (hidden by hand and with reset button)
 - Playmats

 ## Backlog